 Humanity’s relationship with technology is changing almost as fast as technology itself, and our hopes and dreams for learning ride the wave of that relationship.

-For example, just twenty years ago we thought computers might ‘automate’ learning.
+For example, just a generation ago we thought computers might ‘automate’ learning.
 Then the Internet happened and we saw a potential to ‘globalize’ learning.
 Then digital games blossomed and we wanted to make learning ‘interactive’.
 More recently people started talking about the semantic web and we strove to make elearning ‘meaningful’.
 Web 2.0 made us concentrate on ‘social’.
 Current catchwords include ‘personal’, ‘mobile’, ‘analytical’ and ‘collaborative’.
-All that in twenty years!
+All that in one generation!
 None of these perceptions are wrong – the Internet can be all of these things.
 However, its power, flux and unpredictability make it a difficult wave to ride.

 Meanwhile, other waves of massive change are also sweeping the world.
 Global competitiveness, for one, means that learning technologies are increasingly being identified as an essential solution for modernizing government services and workforces, not just the traditional K-12, higher education, adult, corporate, and industry training sectors.